vivliostyle/vfm/spec/vfm.md

 ### Sentence

 - A newline puts `<br/>` to the end of a line.
-- Consecutive 2 newlines creates new sentence block.
+- Consecutive 2 newlines creates a new sentence block.

 **VFM**